On rationally connected varieties over $C_1$ fields of characteristic $0$: Field of definition of rational points

-\begin{proof}[Proof of Theorem \ref{thm:extension_points}] For the first statement we proceed by induction on $n$.
-If $n=0$ there is nothing to prove.
-Let $n>0$.
-Since the degree of a projective variety is encoded in the Hilbert polynomial, by Proposition \ref{prop:boundedness} there exists a positive integer $d'$ such that for every terminal Fano variety $X$ of dimension $n$ there exists an embedding $X\subseteq\PP^N_k$ of degree $\leq d'$.
-By Bertini's theorem $n$ general hyperplanes of $\PP^N_k$ intersect $X$ in a smooth subvariety of dimension 0 that acquires a rational point after a field extension of degree $\leq d'$.
-We retrace the proof of Theorem \ref{thm:equivalent_formulation} to show that we can take where $d'(n)$ is a positive integer (for example $d'$ above) such that for every field $k$ of characteristic 0, every terminal $\QQ$-factorial Fano variety of dimension $n$ and Picard rank 1 over $k$ acquires rational points over a suitable field extension of degree $d'(n)$ over $k$.
+where $d'(n)$ is a positive integer (for example $d'$ above) such that for every field $k$ of characteristic 0, every terminal $\QQ$-factorial Fano variety of dimension $n$ and Picard rank 1 over $k$ acquires rational points over a suitable field extension of degree at most $d'(n)$ over $k$.
 Let $X$ be a proper rationally connected variety of dimension $n$.
 By the argument in the proof of Lemma \ref{lem:conj_sing} we can assume without loss of generality that $X$ is smooth and projective.
 Let $f:X'\to Y$ be the fibration with $X'$ birationally equivalent to $X$ provided by Proposition \ref{prop:building_block}, and let $X''\to X'$ be a resolution of singularities.
-Then there exists a field extension $k\subseteq k'$ of degree at most $ \max\{d'(n), d(n-1)^2\}$ such that $X'(k')\neq\emptyset$.
+Then there exists a field extension $k\subseteq k'$ of degree at most $ \max\{d'(n), \max_{1\leq m\leq n-1}d(m)d(n-m)\}$ such that $X'(k')\neq\emptyset$.
 Indeed, if $\dim Y=0$, then $X'$ acquires a rational point after a suitable field extension of degree at most $ d'(n)$, as $X'$ is a terminal $\QQ$-factorial Fano $k$-variety of dimension $n$ and Picard rank 1.
-If $\dim Y>0$, then by induction hypothesis $Y$ acquires a rational point after a suitable field extension of degree at most $d(n-1)$ of $k$ and the fiber of $X'\to Y$ over such a point acquires a rational point after a further suitable field extension of degree at most $ d(n-1)$ by \cite[Theorem 1.2]{MR2491906} and the induction hypothesis.
+If $\dim Y=m>0$, then by induction hypothesis $Y$ acquires a rational point after a suitable field extension of degree at most $d(m)$ of $k$ and the fiber of $X'\to Y$ over such a point acquires a rational point after a further suitable field extension of degree at most $ d(n-m)$ by \cite[Theorem 1.2]{MR2491906} and the induction hypothesis.
 By \cite[Theorem 1.3]{MR2491906} and the induction hypothesis there exists a finite field extension $k'\subseteq k''$ of degree $\leq d(n-1)$ such that $X''(k'')\neq\emptyset$.
-Then $X(k'')\neq\emptyset$ by \cite{MR0095851}.
+Then $X(k'')\neq\emptyset$ by \cite{MR0095851}. \end{proof}